-Limit on Credits Granted
+Extramural Credit Options - Limit on Credits Granted

 Glenbard will not accept more than 4 units of credit from any combination of correspondence and internet courses, high school courses offered by other institutions, world language courses, and college courses.
+For additional information on this policy, please reference school board policy 6:320 at www.glenbard87.org.